andersoncharle/oKnow/README.md

 .Browser support - Sass works in Edge/IE (from IE 8), Firefox, Chrome, Safari, Opera

 .
 Programming language - Sass is based on Ruby

+### Install Sass

+There are several ways to install Sass in your system.
+There are many applications that will get you up and running with Sass in a few minutes for Mac, Windows, and Linux.
+Some of these are free, but some are paid apps.